Every Altis environment can have many domains configured, allowing seamless use of multisite across your network.

 Note that this is only necessary for adding new top-level domains which have not already been configured.
 Wildcard subdomain configuration will allow you to add new subsites without requiring DNS changes.

 We recommend beginning this process at least a few weeks before your desired switch-over.
+User-visible changes to your site will only happen during the switch-over stage, and there will be no visible change to your site before this.

 Registration (CDN configuration)